Agios Andreas, Katakolo

-Agios Andreas is a small settlement near the town of Katakolo, in Elis, Greece.
+Agios Andreas is a small settlement in the municipality of Pyrgos near the town of Katakolo, in Elis, Greece.
 It is situated on the site of ancient Pheia, at a bay opposite the islet of Ichthys or Tiganonisi and the island of Zakynthos.
 Agios Andreas is located 13 kilometers northwest of Pyrgos and approximately 2 km from the port of Katakolo.
 It owes its name to an old church, now ruined, dedicated to Andrew the Apostle, who is said to have passed from the place on his journeys.
 The church was built on the ruins of an ancient temple, which was rebuilt in 1930.